- Population: 82.7 million

 Despite peace agreements, slight economic progress, and improvements to education and health services, the country continues to struggle with recurrent crises affecting over 15 million people, which represents nearly 20% of the population.
 Between 2014 and 2016, Congo was hit by an Ebola outbreak that infected 28,000 people.

 In June 2016, President Joseph Kabila pushed to extend his mandate by postponing elections beyond the end of his term, triggering rebellion and unrest across parts of the country.
 At the end of December 2017, there were approximately 3.9 million internally displaced people.
 In conflict zones, people are extorted, kidnapped and forced to fight or work.
 Violence against women and girls is also widespread throughout the country.

 What are the main humanitarian challenges in Congo?

 Congo remains one of the world’s least developed countries in terms of life expectancy, education and standard of living.
 Nearly 64% of the population lives in poverty and very few people earn living wages.
 Almost 70% of the population is engaged in subsistence farming, and farmers still lack the resources they need—such as tools and seeds—to make a living off of their work.

-The health system is poorly staffed, organised, funded and supplied.
+The health system is poorly staffed, organized, funded and supplied.
 Cholera and measles are prevalent and few people are vaccinated against preventable diseases.
 Mothers die in 13 out of every 1,000 deliveries, and many children die before their first birthday.

 Sexual violence against women and girls is also a significant problem in Congo.
-Early marriage and pregnancy cause girls to drop out of school, making it harder to earn a living later in life.
-Many girls and boys do not attend school to begin with, and any instruction they do receive is often poor quality.
+Early marriage and pregnancy cause girls to drop out of school, making it harder for them to earn a living later in life.
+Many girls and boys do not attend school to begin with, and any instruction they do receive is often of poor quality.